ingo/ingo.github.io/_recipes/focaccia_pugliese.md

 time: 1 hour 45 minutes
 title: Focaccia Pugliese
 ---

+Puglia has a very special focaccia with an open, moist, tender crumb that you won't soon forget.
 This Focaccia Pugliese recipe is a traditional Italian flatbread from the Puglia region.
 It's a simple yet delicious bread that's perfect for dipping in olive oil or serving alongside your favorite Italian dishes.

 ### Ingredients